airbr/golang-hugo-blog/content/posts/discernible-text.md

     - Discernible Text
     - Links
     - Anchor Tags
+blurb: Lets improve accessibility with this one introductory best practice!
 featured_image: /discernible-text-link.png
+read_more_copy: Read More...

 ---
 The Anchor tag is a powerhouse of the web.
 It is basically what has made hyperlinking with HTML work.
 I could go on to say that countless fortunes and paths of history start with an anchor tag link going somewhere new.